 Historically, the Town of Jackson has been the central complete neighborhood with the most concentrated land use pattern in the community.
 As a whole, it already contains all of the components of a complete neighborhood.
-Enhancing Jackson as the "Heart" of the community will require defining how the different areas of Town support one another to create one complete neighborhood that makes Town a more desirable place to live, work and play in a sustainable and energy efficient manner.
+Enhancing Jackson as the "Heart" of the community will require defining how the different areas of Town support one another to create one complete Town that is a more desirable place to live, work and play.